mrigankvashist/100-Days-of-Java/README.md

 You are required to find x in the matrix and print it's location int (row, col) format.
 In case element is not found, print "Not Found".

-- ### Introduction To Strings, Stringbuilders And Arraylists
+- ### Introduction To Strings, Stringbuilders And Arraylists Basic string functions and ops

+# Day 21
+- ### Memory management, String Interning and Immutability Implementation of these topics in java

+- ### Palindromic Substrings
+Print all palindromic substrings of the given string

+- ### String Compression
+You have to compress the given string in the following two ways First compression -> The string should be compressed such that consecutive duplicates of characters are replaced with a single character.
+   For "aaabbccdee", the compressed string will be "abcde".
+   Second compression -> The string should be compressed such that consecutive duplicates of characters are replaced with the character and followed by the number of consecutive duplicates.
+   For "aaabbccdee", the compressed string will be "a3b2c2de2".